civa86/thumbnailz/README.md

 #### resize-image-and-save

 Usage: `(resize-image-and-save image-path dest-path width height)`

 Usage: `(resize-image-and-save image-path dest-path dimension)`

-Returns the dest-path of the resized image located in src-path.
+Returns the dest-path of the resized image located in src-path.<br/>
 Saves the image to the dest-path.

 Example: